 This Chicken Pesto pasta is made in one pot and ready in 30 minutes!
-It’s an easy dinner idea that makes great lunches the next day!
+It’s an easy dinner idea that is full of flavor!

-The dumping of backpacks, cleaning out lunches, sorting through papers and homework, reading practice, and taking in everything that happened in their days — there’s not always a lot left of me to make dinner!
+The dumping of backpacks, cleaning out lunches, sorting through papers and homework, reading practice, and taking in everything that happened in their days.

 How to make Chicken Pesto Pasta:

 - Give your chicken a head start in a little bit of oil — I don’t worry about browning my chicken here because I find it can get tough if you let it go too long.
 If you want browned chicken, pat your chicken dry with a paper towel before adding to the pan, and cook briefly on high heat.